Read time: 5 Min

 Note: This step is the easiest fix if your Thunderbird keeps crashing.

-If users use the outdated Thunderbird version, then its compatibility creates issues with Windows 10.
+If users use the outdated Thunderbird version, then its compatibility creates issues with latest Windows systems.

 Attention: If you regularly check the updates of Mozilla Thunderbird, it can give better performance and fewer crashes without any delays.